mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Series of potholes outside medical centre, 20th July :- [7904224](https://www.fixmystreet.com/report/7904224)
 - How can this be on public pathway?, 20th July :- [7904194](https://www.fixmystreet.com/report/7904194)
 - Innsworth lane and Cheltenham road east cross road, pedestrian crossing button stuck near church, 20th July :- [7903989](https://www.fixmystreet.com/report/7903989)
-- Why has the bin still not been replaced, 19th July :- [7903513](https://www.fixmystreet.com/report/7903513)
-- Cobbled area that has been “fixed’ numerous times has failed again and could cause damage to car tyre or even throw someone of their motorcycle, 19th July :- [7903182](https://www.fixmystreet.com/report/7903182)

 <!-- fix_marker ends -->